Canning on a Glass Top Stove: Will your stove work?

 I’ve asked Mirro for their input on whether their pressure canners can be used on a glass top stove.
 However, they did not get back to me, so I can’t give concrete information for what they say.
 So personally, I would not recommend it.
 I’m not sure about the diameter of the pot OR the condition of the bottom of the canner.
 Is it flat?
 You’d have to check.

-Water Bath Canners for Glass Top Stoves
+Best Water Bath Canner for Glass Top Stoves

-But many stainless steel water bath canners have the flat bottom needed.
 I have a Victorio Stainless Steel Water Bath Canner.

 Victorio states: